Sampling from Potts on random graphs of unbounded degree via random-cluster dynamics: Proof outline

 \section{Proof outline}

 In this section, we present the main technical contributions in our paper, and describe how they combine to yield the mixing time upper bound of Theorem~\ref{thm:intro:general}.

 \textbf{Notational disclaimers.} Throughout the paper, a subset $\omega \subset E$ is naturally identified with an assignment of $\{0,1\}$, or closed and open, to $E$, via $\omega(e) = 1$ if and only if $e\in \omega$.
 The parameters $p,q,\gamma$ will always be fixed quantities, and all constants in little-o, big-O, etc.\ notations may depend on these.
+As such, we also drop $p,q$ from subscripts when understood from context, e.g., $\pi_G = \pi_{G,p,q}$.
 All our results should be understood to hold uniformly over all sufficiently large $n$.
 We use $C$ to generally denote the existence of a constant (possibly depending on fixed parameters such as $p,q,\gamma$) such that the relevant statement holds for all large $n$; for ease of notation, this constant $C$ may change from line to line.